aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/40_Deploy_Workload/5_Create_Merge_Request.md

 Choose __Submit merge request__

 ![Merge4](/images/lab4/merge_request4.png)
-Choose __Merge when pipline succeeds__
+Choose __Merge when pipeline succeeds__

 {{% notice warning %}}
-Wait on this screen for pipline to complete
+Wait on this screen for pipeline to complete
 {{% /notice %}}

-When complete you will see the following update in the UI
+When complete, you will see the following update in the GitLab UI

 ![Merge5](/images/lab4/merge_complete1.png)